noefp/easy_gdb/README.md

 ### Gene version lookup

 The Gene version lookup tool is useful to convert a list of gene identifiers to the equivalent list of genes in a different annotation version, or equivalent orthologs in other species, such as the closest model organism.
 This tool should work if some lookup files are placed in the `lookup` folder.
 Remove the provided examples and create your own lookup files following the same format.
+(Note: in the first row, add a header that indicates what the gene identifier represents)

 ```
+Gene_V1    Gene_V2
 gene1.1	gene1_v2.1
 gene2.1	gene2_v2.1;gene3_v2
 gene3.1	gene4_v2.1